HomeDev GuideAPI Reference

 • PackagingAdmins – Used for controlling access to the Add-ons (apps) menu option from where add-ons are managed.

 • SearchAdmins – Used for controlling access to the Optimizely Search & Navigation user interface and the Clear Indexes screen.
-Optimizely Search & Navigation users who are not Administrators must be both WebEditors _and_SearchAdmins: WebEditors to access the edit view, and SearchAdmins to access Optimizely Find features.
+Optimizely Search & Navigation users who are not Administrators must be WebEditors and SearchAdmins: WebEditors to access the edit view and SearchAdmins to access Optimizely Find features.

 The PackagingAdmins, CmsAdmins, CmsEditors, SearchEditors and SearchAdmins virtual roles are of the MappedRole type (used to map existent or non-existent groups to several other groups).
 The roles attribute contains the names of one or more roles that are used to evaluate membership in the MappedRole.
-There is property ShouldMatchAll that have the following values:
+There is property ShouldMatchAll that has the following values:

 • false means that membership in at least one of the roles listed in the roles attribute is required for membership in the mapped role.